 What is an API Key?

-An API Key in TexAu is a unique alphanumeric code used to authenticate requests between a user and TexAu’s automation software.
-It acts as a security credential, ensuring only authorized users and applications can access TexAu’s automation activities.
-Properly managing API keys prevents unauthorized access and optimizes the entire process of automation, improving efficiency in routine tasks.
+An API Key in TexAu is a unique alphanumeric authentication token used to verify identity and authorize communication between an individual user and TexAu’s API server.
+It acts as a security credential, ensuring only approved users or tools can access TexAu’s automation features.

 Why is an API Key Important?